Number : Season 21, serial 2 of 7.

 “Listen!
 Sir George!
 Your village is in turmoil.
 You’re pointing a gun at a man who’s a friend.
 That’s the true influence of the Malus.
 Can’t you feel the hate and rage inside your head?
 Think, man!
 Did you have such feelings before you activated that thing?”
 The Doctor

-In many ways, The Awakening takes its cue from the strong outside location-based episodes of the Pertwee era and setting of this brings to mind another strong ‘weird-goings-on-in-the-village’ location piece – The Daemons, maybe even Tom Baker’s; The Android Invasion.
+In many ways, The Awakening takes its cue, from the strong outside location-based serials of the Pertwee era.
+Indeed, the setting of this, brings to mind another strong ‘weird-goings-on-in-the-village’ location piece – The Daemons, maybe even Tom Baker’s; The Android Invasion.

-Davison didn’t get too many strong stories to allow his Doctor to shine, which was a shame – as he was an excellent Doctor in his own right and this could have been a standout, with a couple more episodes to develop it.
+Davison didn’t get, too many strong stories – to allow his Doctor to shine.
+Which was a shame, as he was an excellent Doctor – in his own right and this could have been a standout; with a couple more episodes to help develop it.

 Even with this, The Awakening is easily one of his best in the role.